Castilleja: Indian Paintbrush

 Krameria erecta: Littleleaf Ratany

-It has odd-shaped, magenta flowers that bloom, once or twice, spring to end of summer.
+It has odd-shaped, magenta flowers that bloom in clusters, once or twice, spring to end of summer.
+The flowers contain oil glands rather than nectar.
+Female bees of the genus Centris use the oil mixed with pollen to feed their larvae.
 The fruit are covered with reddish spines and contain one brown, nut-like seed, heart-shaped, with a ridge in the middle.
 The plant reproduces by seed.

 Do you have additional information or a different experience for these plants that you would like to share?